ibmverse/verse-developer/_tutorials/ext-manifest.markdown

 * All property names and values are case sensitive, must be enclosed in quotation marks (" "), and must be spelled as shown in the example.
 * You can include both a __preferences__ property and a __features__ property in the manifest.
-* Only one property between __path__ and __dataType__ can be chosen as a single extension definition.
+* Only one property between __path__ and __object__ can be chosen as a single extension definition.
 These two properties can't be used at the same time to define the same extension.

 * To understand how Verse send data to the web application, see [Sending data to a web application][4].